Focus Macomb Newsletter

 The Board of Commissioners has announced the continuation of the Macomb County Casual Day Charitable Collections Program.
 Participating employees (with department leader permission) may wear casual clothing to work on Fridays (or other designated day), if they donate at least a dollar.
 Participating departments will be monitored, and donations are sent in a timely fashion.
 Collected donations are then sent by the Board Office to the assigned charities.

-Special – July 29th
+Special – December 29

-Macomb County Animal Control Adoption of the Month - June
+Macomb County Animal Control Adoption of the Month - December

 Pictured are just a few of the many animals who found a home with the help of Macomb County Animal Control!
 Is your companion waiting for you?
 Pay a visit to the shelter and find out!
 Visit the website for more information about pets available for adoption, information about the adoption process and hours of operation.

 MMYH Ambassador - Take a quiz, win a prize!